-This is part two of TechRepublic's series on how states across the US are approaching the cybersecurity threat to the 2018 midterm elections.
-Look for case studies from other states in the coming weeks.
-You can read part one, on West Virginia's mobile absentee ballot voting system, here.
+Note: This article is part of TechRepublic’s series on how states across the US are approaching the cybersecurity threat to the 2018 midterm elections.
+Read each installment:

 Cybersecurity audits and election system updates are underway across Ohio, after the swing state was one of 21 states whose voter registration databases were targeted by Russian hackers in 2016.